luusi/digital-twins-composition-in-smart-manufacturing-via-markov-decision-processes/README.md

 - Every machine starts from a low broken probability (0.05) and a low cost to perform a certain action (-1); at each iteration the broken probability increases by 0.05 and the cost increases by -1.

-- We show the output of the painting service transition function before and after the service performs _painting_ action.
+- We show an output of the painting service transition function before and after the service performs _painting_ action.
 ```
 Old: {'available': {'painting': [{'done': 0.9, 'broken': 0.1}, -2.0]},
 'broken': {'check_painting': [{'available': 1}, -10]},